kacasey8/fuzzy-sansa/README.md

 Hi welcome to the test suite.
-To run this please place this folder inside your proj3 folder Then copy (cp) your cpu.circ, alu.circ, and regfile.circ into this folder.
+To run this please place this folder inside your proj3 folder Then copy (cp) your cpu.circ, alu.circ, and Regfile.circ into this folder.
 Run the commands:

-java -jar logisim-gener
-ic-2.7.1.jar addi.circ -tty table > my_addi.out
+java -jar logisim-generic-2.7.1.jar addi.circ -tty table > my_addi.out

 diff addi.out my_addi.out